google/mesop/docs/guides/deployment.md

 ### Add app_port in README.md

 Next we will need to open port `8080` which we specified in the Dockerfile.
-This is done through a config file in the README.md
+This is done through a config section in the `README.md`.

 ```md  title="README.md"
 ---